-Through a fictional company, I grant the intellectual rights for an undisclosed product of my invention to the people of Leipzig, Germany.
+I grant an invention's intellectual rights to the people of Leipzig, Germany.

 The rights were granted with two restrictions.

-First, that this cultural district and former factory be replaced for the product's manufacture.
-Second, following the terms of Gebrauchsmuster, that the product must be made within ten years from the grant date (11 September 2010) or the people of Leipzig forfeit all claims to the concept.
+First, the product must be manufactured at the same site (the Baumwolle Spinnerei, formerly Europe's largest cotton production facility).
+Second, following the German legal concept of Gebrauchsmuster, the product must be made within ten years from the initial grant date (11 September 2010).
+The people of Leipzig forfeit the rights if they fail to meet both terms.